-FNIC is licensed as a non-admitted carrier in Arkansas, California, Kentucky, Maryland, Missouri, Nevada, Oklahoma, South Carolina, Tennessee and Virginia, and can underwrite commercial general liability insurance in all of these states.
-During 2010, 79.7%, 12.3%, 4.1% and 3.9% of the premiums the Company underwrote were for homeowners’, commercial general liability, federal flood, and personal automobile insurance, respectively.
+FNIC is licensed as a non-admitted carrier in Arkansas, Kentucky, Missouri, Nevada, Oklahoma, South Carolina and Tennessee and can underwrite commercial general liability insurance in all of these states.
+During December 31, 2013, 89.6%, 4.3%, 2.6% and 3.5% of the premiums the Company underwrote were for homeowners’, commercial general liability, federal flood, and personal automobile insurance, respectively.
 It also offers premium financing to its own and third-party insureds.

 Homeowners’ Property and Casualty Insurance

 Commercial General Liability

 Federated National Holding Co

 SUNRISE FL 33323